-Still, stress is there, whether you recognize it or not.
-Just because you do something else to distract yourself from it, doesn’t mean it goes away.
-That same stress can have repercussions on your health, especially for perimenopausal, menopausal, and postmenopausal women.
-It can affect everything from menopause symptoms to overall health, and women with chronic stress have an increased risk of developing certain conditions and illnesses like high blood pressure, heart disease, and more.
+Stress can affect everything from our menopause symptoms to our overall health.
+According to the American Heart Association, women with chronic stress have an increased risk of developing certain conditions and illnesses like high blood pressure, heart disease, and more.

 When the hypothalamus operates effectively, it tells your skin when to release sweat.
 The hypothalamus gathers information from other cells that help it determine the outside temperature and if the body’s internal temperature is rising as a result.
 Once it collects this information, it senses that the body is overheating.
 To prevent this from happening, it sends signals to the sweat glands to release sweat onto the skin.
 This helps cool the surface of the skin and lower body temperature from the outside-in.